khush-l/Lane-Centering-and-Following-Research_Project/README.md

 # Lane-Centering-and-Following
-A Simulink model for lane centering and following on a Qansar QCar using iamge processing and path tracking methods.
+A Simulink model for lane centering and following on a Qansar QCar using image processing and path tracking methods.